strategineer/personal-website/content/books/2023-11-25/index.md

 ---
-title: "The Secret of the Golden Flower: A Chinese Book of Life"
-authors: "Lu Dongbin"
+authors: Lu Dongbin
+books/tags:
+- philosophy
+- trash
+- DNF
 date: 2023-11-25
+params:
+  isbn13: '9781773239064'
 star_rating: 1
-books/tags:
-  - "philosophy"
-  - "trash"
-  - "DNF"
+title: 'The Secret of the Golden Flower: A Chinese Book of Life'
 ---

 1. Conserve your semen.